 2. Use your peripheral vision

-3. Weird behaviours
+3. Fauna’s weird behaviours

-• is the fish flexing its gills, is it opening its mouth wide, like a yawn (fish don’t yawn!), does it look like it is dazed and tilting sideways?
-Look even closer – there are most likely some very small, blue and white fish darting around the fish.
+- What if the fish is flexing its gills, opening its mouth wide, like a yawn (fish don’t yawn, by the way!), or does it look like it is dazed and tilting sideways?
+Try to get closer to have a look – there are most likely some very small, blue and white fish darting around the fish.
 These are cleaner wrasses that play a very important role for fish by cleaning off harmful parasites.
-As they are cleaning, they also ‘massage’ the fish to help it relax.
+As they’re completing their duty, they also ‘massage’ the fish to help it relax.
 As they relax, the fish change colour, which in turn allows the cleaner fish to see the parasites easier.

-• a fish wiggling its body sideways, flat against the reef or the sand?
+- What about a fish wiggling its body sideways, flat against the reef or the sand?
 Look closer – you could be watching a female laying its eggs, or a male fertilising freshly laid eggs.

-• two fish, head to tail, spinning in tight circles around one another – like two dogs in a dog fight?
+- Are two fish, head to tail, spinning in tight circles around one another – like two dogs in a dog fight?
 You are probably witnessing fish spawning.

-4. Don’t forget to look behind you
+4. Watch you back and look behind you

 In fact, just last week while diving at Halaveli in some very strong current, we were hanging on the reef flat doing our safety stop when one of my guests started gesturing to me to look behind – and sure enough there, nearly touching my fins, was a beautiful white tip reef shark!